kubermatic/docs/content/kubeone/master/prerequisites/credentials.en.md

 The credentials file is a key-value YAML file, where the key is the environment variable name from the [environment variables section][environemnt-variables].

-The credentials file has the priority over the environment variables, so you can use the credentials file if you want to use different credentials or if you don't want to export credentials.
+It has the priority over the environment variables, so you can use it if you want to use different credentials or if you don't want to export credentials as environment variables.

 Besides credentials, the credentials file can take the cloud-config file, which is provided using the `cloudConfig` key.
 This can be useful in cases when the